-During the 104 years of Rana autocratic rule and 30 years of Panchayati single party system introduced in 1960, Nepalese economy could not grow and people suffered from poverty, illiteracy and malnutrition.
-After the political change of 1990, people grew expectations that the new political system would bring better conditions to their lives, however, the situation could not improve due to political instability and unrest prevailed in the country.
-Instead, it turned worse and the economy even became weaker, which provided a ground to flourish a decade-long armed conflict.
-After all, the decade-long armed conflict came to an end in 2006, but political transition prolonged keeping sociopolitical agendas in front and the economic agendas aside.
+During the 104 years of Rana autocratic rule and 30 years of Panchayati single party system introduced in 1960, Nepalese economy could not grow and the population suffered from poverty, illiteracy and malnutrition.
+After the political change of 1990, people had expectation that the country would bring better conditions to their lives.
+However, existing situation could not improve due to the political instability and unrest prevailed in the country.
+Instead, it turned worse and the economy even became weaker, which provided a ground for a decade long armed conflict.
+Even after the end of the armed conflict in 2006, political transition has prolonged keeping socio-political agendas as main issue and the economic agendas aside.
 In this context, general strikes, blockades and lockouts organized by various political forces, labour unions, professional groups, business communities and civil societies have become common phenomena in Nepal.